nebari-dev/nebari/docs/source/06_developers_contrib_guide/04_local_development.md

  - [terraform](https://www.terraform.io/downloads.html)
  - [minikube](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-minikube/)

+---
+**NOTE**
+  Qhub-cloud currently runs `Terraform 0.13.5` which can lead to some incompatibility if you install a newer version of it.
+In order to avoid such situations you can download the `Terraform 0.13.5` binary from [releases](https://releases.hashicorp.com/terraform/0.13.5/) and move the downloaded file to `~/.local/bin`.
+Be sure to add it to your path `export PATH=$HOME/.local/bin:$PATH` if it's not already added.

+---

 ### Initialize kubernetes cluster

 Testing is done with minikube.
 Note that this will download a ~500MB